AirSage/Petrel/README.md

 Use the following command to package and submit a topology to Storm:

 <pre>
-petrel submit --sourcejar ../../jvmpetrel/target/storm-petrel-*-SNAPSHOT.jar --config localhost.yaml pde
+petrel submit --sourcejar ../../jvmpetrel/target/storm-petrel-*-SNAPSHOT.jar --config localhost.yaml wordcount
 </pre>

 This command builds and submits a topology.